The Kiwi Way Tour

 - Explore the historic gold rush village of Arrowtown

-Sample Itinerary (Subject to Change)
+Sample Tour Itinerary (Subject to Change)

 Day 1: Arrive Auckland, New Zealand